swisnieski85/slop-sniffer/README.md

 ## How Detection Works

-Currently uses one heuristic that catches a common AI writing pattern:
+Currently uses multiple heuristics that catch common AI writing patterns often seen in LinkedIn posts:

+### 1. Contrast Framing (Inline)
-**Pattern**: Posts containing dash-like characters where the pre-dash clause contains negation words (evidence of contrast framing)
+**Pattern:** Sentences containing dash-like characters where the clause before the dash includes negation words (e.g., "not", "isn't", "don't"), indicating contrast framing.

-**Examples that get flagged**:
+**Examples flagged:**
 - "It's not just innovative — it's revolutionary"
 - "This isn't your average solution - it's transformative"
 - "We don't just deliver results — we exceed expectations"

-**Why this works**: AI models often use this contrast-framing structure, while humans tend to write more naturally.
+### 2. Contrast Framing (Sequential)
+**Pattern**: Contrast framing across several successive sentences.
+**Examples flagged:**
+- A sentence starting with **"Not because "** immediately followed by a sentence starting with **"Because "**.  ("Not because you're weak.
+Because you're strong.")
+- A sentence starting with **"Sometimes "** that contains a negation word, followed by a sentence starting with **"It's"** (or "It’s").  ("Sometimes it's not about raising your voice.
+It's about being heard.")
+- A sentence starting with **"This isn't"** immediately followed by a sentence starting with **"It's"**. ("This isn't about efficiency.
+It's about erosion.")

+### 3. Negative Tricolon
+**Pattern:** Three consecutive sentences beginning with negation words or phrases such as "No", "Not", or the sequence "Not for", "Not for", then "For".
+Also triggers if two negation-starting sentences are followed by one starting with "Just".
+**Example flagged:**
+- "Not HR.
+Not your manager.
+Not the economy."
+- "No skill.
+No talent.
+Just vibes."

+### 4. Interrogative Hook
+**Pattern:** A short question (2-3 words) ending with a question mark, followed by a substantive sentence.
+This rhetorical style is common in AI-generated content trying to engage the reader.
+**Example flagged:**
+- "Her jaw?
+Dropped like she just saw Beyonce at the local gym."
+- "And honestly?
+Sometimes we all need a break."

+---

+**Why this works:**
+AI writing models frequently rely on these stylistic devices to structure content and engage readers, often overusing them in ways that stand out compared to typical human writing patterns.
+This tool detects these signatures to flag likely AI-generated posts.

 ## Future Plans

-- **More Detection Patterns**: 8 additional heuristics planned for implementation
+- **More Detection Patterns**: One additional heuristic planned (based on emoji distributions)
 - **Improved Accuracy**: Refinement of heuristics based on feedback
-- **Better Analytics**: Detection statistics and trends
+- **Better Targeting**: Prevent masking certain kinds of posts (e.g., job postings) which are of interest to users even if they are AI-generated
-- **Other Browser Implementations**: Maybe, eventually, expanding the extension to work for other browsers or even devices
+- **Other Browser/Device Implementations**: Maybe, eventually, expanding the extension to work for other browsers or even devices

 ## Contributing